learn-co-curriculum/react-props-movie-lab/README.md

 ###### `MovieCard`
 1. `defaultProps` should be assigned in `MovieCard` for all four of the props:
   - `title` receives an 'Unknown' string
-  - `IMDBRating` simply gets assigned to false
+  - `IMDBRating` simply gets assigned to null
   - `genres` should receive a value that will work with our `CardBack` component's rendering method for genres.
 The screen should read: 'No Genre(s) Found'
   - `poster` should get the string `default`
 2. pass the correct props to the correct back/front components